The Unknown Probe:

 |Pleiades Sector GG-Y C4||C2||96.82|

 On July 18, 3302 CMDR Rizal made use of the Advanced Discovery Scanner in the presence of an Unknown Probe after targeting it.
-The Unknown Probe responded by turning on its lights, charging and releasing an EMP shockwave, which in turn briefly knocked out CMDR Rizal’s HUD (supposedly to grab his attention).
-This was accompanied by an audio burst; the Unknown Probe finally “spoke”.
+The Thargoid Probe responded by turning on its lights, charging and releasing an EMP shockwave, which in turn briefly knocked out CMDR Rizal’s HUD (supposedly to grab his attention).
+This was accompanied by an audio burst; the Thargoid Probe finally “spoke”.

-On August 17, 3302, the first free-floating Unknown Probe was discovered orbiting Pleiades Sector KC-U b3-1 8, a planet with an ammonia atmosphere, at an “Anomalous Signal” point of interest.
-This was quickly followed by additional Unknown Probe finds above other ammonia worlds in nearby systems.
-Finding the Probes above ammonia worlds is significant because it potentially ties the Probes to the Thargoids, who are believed to have originated on an ammonia world.
+On August 17, 3302, the first free-floating Thargoid Probe was discovered orbiting Pleiades Sector KC-U b3-1 8, a planet with an ammonia atmosphere, at an “Anomalous Signal” point of interest.
+This was quickly followed by additional Thargoid Probe finds above other ammonia worlds in nearby systems.
+Finding the Probes above ammonia worlds is significant because it ties the Probes to the Thargoids, who are believed to have originated on an ammonia world.

 However the audio image has not been decoded to this day: